rcook/beginning-practical-haskell/part05.md

 (>>) :: Monad m => m a -> m b -> m b
 ```

 This is a simpler version of `>>=` which can be used when the value returned by the previous action is to be ignored.
-In this program, we twice use `putStr` followed by `getLine` which ignores the value yielded by `putStr` using `_`.
+In this program, we twice use `putStr` followed by `hFlush` and `getLine` which both ignore the value yielded by the preceding action using `_`.
 We can, therefore, rewrite the program as follows:

 ```haskell
 import System.IO